 These super fruits don't necessarily have to have a bright orange color to be good.

-Whether organic or not, when partially green or having brown russetting may be just as ripe and tasty as those that are solid in color.
+When partially green or having brown russetting may be just as ripe and tasty as those that are solid in color.

 Avoid those that have soft spots or traces of mold.